deepset-ai/haystack/proposals/text/5289-recency-reranker.md

 # Alternatives

-Without adding this feature it will not be possible to handle customer cases where recency of documents matters for the response, see examples in the Motivation section.
+Without adding this feature it will not be possible to handle customer and community cases where recency of documents matters for the response, see examples in the Motivation section.

 # Adoption strategy